oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 * For each serialization format, TypeOptions MUST contain zero or one serialization option defined by that format.

 ### 3.2.2 Field Options
+Field options apply to one field within a type definition.

-When FieldType is a JADN type, FieldOptions may contain type options applicable to that FieldType.
+If FieldType is a JADN type ([Table 3-1](#table-3-1-jadn-types)), FieldOptions may contain type options applicable to that FieldType.
-When FieldType is not a JADN type, FieldOptions MUST NOT contain any type options.
+If FieldType is not a JADN type, FieldOptions MUST NOT contain any type options ([Table 3-2](#table-3-2-type-options)).

 FieldOptions MUST contain zero or one instance of each of the following field options: